 Step 4: (Bonus step) Film your video

 There you have it!
-We hope you enjoyed this simple tutorial.
+We hope you enjoyed this simple tutorial about making a quick and dirty DIY tripod using supplies you already have at home.
 Let us know what you think and share any videos you create by tagging us on social media @kapwingapp